 This sort of handmade, bespoke clothing with unique adornments, custom fabric, and impeccable quality is still the standard of luxury today.

 As fashion has continued to evolve into the 21st century, discussions of quality and craftsmanship have come to the fore.
-There was a time when almost every woman owned a sewing machine and knew how to use it.
+In the past, almost every woman owned a sewing machine and knew how to use it.
 They often created beautiful, one-of-a-kind, fabric garments that could last for decades.
 The pendulum has now swung to a time when women embrace manufacturing.
 The general population now prefers to buy inexpensive, disposable clothing that allows them to follow the latest trend.

 Recently, we have also seen a return of a timeless style.
 Women are again beginning to value quality over quantity.
 Some search for vintage couture in resale shops, some are learning to sew, and some are seeking out skilled tailors and seamstresses for bespoke apparel.

 A few pieces, such as an embellished evening wrap, a tailored wool jacket or a perfectly fitted corset, will always have a place in any woman’s wardrobe.
-These classic garments are worth the investment in fine fabric and skilled construction that come with custom tailoring.
+Classic garments are worth the investment and custom tailoring comes with high-quality fabrics and skilled construction.